 Assessing the risk associated with a commercial property involves looking at many complex and sometimes interrelated factors.
 We wrote this guide to help insurance raters and underwriters learn more about some of these factors, particularly those related to our work.

 We're an independent, not-for-profit organization operating in the public interest.
 We inspect commercial properties and produce advisory Loss Costs for properties in Washington state.
 Insurers use this data to evaluate property risk, primarily related to fire but also earthquakes and other hazards.

 This guide explains key inputs to our Loss Costs along with important property insurance terms and concepts, including those we often get questions about.
 Here, we provide a summary of the information we have published on our blog.
 Throughout the guide, you'll find links to posts with more detail.

 Note we only inspect properties and produce Loss Costs for properties in Washington state; if you have questions related to property inspections in other states, learn more here.

-The loss cost does not include costs for underwriting profit, contingencies or other expenses such as commissions, sales and marketing or taxes.
-These other factors go into what's called a loss cost multiplier, which each insurer determines for itself and files with the insurance commissioner.
-To determine a rate, multiply the property's loss cost by your company's loss cost multiplier.
+The Loss Cost does not include costs for underwriting profit, contingencies, or other expenses such as commissions, sales, marketing, and taxes.
+These other factors go into what's called a Loss Cost multiplier, which each insurer determines for itself and files with the insurance commissioner.
+To determine a rate, multiply the property's Loss Cost by your company's Loss Cost multiplier.